Lua Scripting Tutorial, Part 2¶

 This function will define what happens when the player interacts with the trigger.

-Eventually we want the switch to flip up and down when the player interacts with it, turning the light on and off.
-For now we'll just place our rotate statement inside it, which is just the switch turning down.
+Eventually you want the switch to flip up and down when the player interacts with it, turning the light on and off.
+For now you will just place our rotate statement inside it, which is just the switch turning down.

 Cut and paste the RotateTo